 In the service of disrupting and healing the impact of this intergenerational trauma, Resmaa Menakem, an accomplished therapist, author, and civil rights activist is currently offering a free online course on racialized trauma through the Cultural Somatics Training and Institute.

-This course is not a practice of spiritual bypass or positive thinking, but rather, a grounded, accessible process of acknowledging the impact of racialized trauma and how trauma is stored in the nervous system across generations.
-This course also provides techniques for building stamina to communicate about racism and trauma within our communities.
+This course is not a practice of spiritual bypass or erasure, but rather, a grounded, accessible process of acknowledging the impact of racialized trauma and how trauma is stored in the nervous system across generations.
+This course also provides techniques for building stamina to communicate about racism and trauma within one's communities.

-Resmaa Menaken has also written an incredibly helpful book on this topic entitled,
+Resmaa Menakem has also written an incredibly helpful book on this topic entitled,

 My Grandmother’s Hands: Racialized Trauma and the Pathway to Mending Our Hearts and Bodies.
 This wonderful book offers tools from somatic psychology and neuroscience to help your body release personal and generational trauma.